apperside/dockerify.ai/README.md

 - if it cannot manage to guess what kind of project it is, it will ask you the content of one or more file (<b><u>you will be asked for permissions before it happens</u></b>)
 - it eventually will ask you some kind of clarification
 - in the end, it will generate a docker file and a docker compose file

+# Roadmap

+- [ ] Add tests
+- [ ] Improve project type detection
+- [ ] Handle more complicated scenarios (like monorepos)
+- [x] Custom prompt to add any required customization (like requesting to add some database to the docker compose file or any other publicily known docker image)